antonbaraev/recommendation-widget/README.md

 The widget uses Shadow DOM for complete style encapsulation.
 Host page styles do not affect the widget, and widget styles do not leak to the host page.

-To customize the widget appearance, you would need to modify the styles in [src/renderer/styles.ts](src/renderer/styles.ts) before building.

 ## Code Formatting

 This project uses [Prettier](https://prettier.io/) for code formatting with the following configuration: